2017-01-27

 I liked the artistic style at public places in Germany especially the meaningful insinuations it reflects

-My experience included several exploratory field tours, including one conducted at the parliament headquarter of NRW in Dusseldorf to learn about the decision-making process, political deliberations, caucuses, parties, and other related issues.
-Unfortunately, it wasn’t possible to conduct a tour to explore the high court and the situation of people with disabilities at rehabilitation centers.
-I am interested in this social topic and have a membership at the Palestinian Union for People with Disabilities.
-It would have been interesting to learn about how this category is being treated.
+My experience included several exploratory field tours, including one conducted at the parliament headquarters of NRW in Dusseldorf to learn about the decision-making process, political deliberations, caucuses, parties, and other related issues.
+Unfortunately, it wasn’t possible to conduct a tour to explore the high court and the situation of people with disabilities at rehabilitation centers, and it would have been interesting to learn how this category is treated.

 Inside the auditorium of political debate.
 Every political party has special hall devoted to discussion